 Job applicants become obsessed with finding out the tips and secrets to landing a job at a top company.
-Rarely do they make the critical effort to find out if a company is right for them by assessing organizational culture.
+Rarely do they make the critical effort to find out if a company is right for them by assessing organizational culture and job happiness potential.

 Why is assessing organizational culture critical as a job applicant?

 I always recommend really digging in and learning the culture of the company that is interviewing you.
 There are many benefits to this beyond just impressing the hiring manager.
 Guess what you might find?

 That the culture is just not a good fit for you.
 Yes – even at amazing companies like Amazon.

 Why does this matter?
 If the culture doesn’t fit with you, you won’t be happy.
 Over time – your performance suffers.
 It’s a rough cycle of an unhappy mess that doesn’t end well.